ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

    To protect your system from any potential changes caused by integration tests, and to ensure a sensible set of dependencies are available we recommend that you always run integration tests with the ``--docker`` option, for example ``--docker centos8``.
 See the `list of supported container images <https://github.com/ansible/ansible/blob/devel/test/lib/ansible_test/_data/completion/docker.txt>`_ for options (the ``default`` image is used for sanity and unit tests, as well as for platform independent integration tests such as those for cloud modules).

-.. note:: Avoiding pulling new container images

-   Use the ``--docker-no-pull`` option to avoid pulling the latest container image.
-This is required when using custom local images that are not available for download.

 Run as follows for all POSIX platform tests executed by our CI system in a Fedora 34 container:

 .. code-block:: shell-session